The Beaver (film): Box office

 Over its opening weekend, the film grossed $107,577.
 Entertainment Weekly and several media outlets reported that the film's box office performance was a "flop" with a haul of only $4,890 per theater against its production budget of $21 million (not including marketing costs).
 Entertainment Weekly compared the box office gross of The Beaver against Mel Gibson's other most recent "box office failure", 2010's Edge of Darkness—which debuted to a per-theater average of $5,615 at more than 3,000 locations—and the box office success of 2010's Black Swan which grossed a per-theater average of $88,863 in limited release at only 16 theaters.
 The Beaver was the worst debut for a film directed by Foster.

 The distributor Summit Entertainment had originally planned for a wide release of The Beaver for the weekend of May 20; but, after the initial box office returns came in, the company changed course and decided to give the film a "limited art-house run".
 Michael Cieply of The New York Times observed on June 5, 2011, that the film had cleared about $1 million, making it a certified "flop".
 The film's director, Foster, said the film did not do well with American audiences because it was a dramedy and "very often Americans are not comfortable with [that]".

 Before its release, much of the coverage focused on the unavoidable association between the protagonist's issues and Mel Gibson's own well-publicized personal and legal problems, including a conviction of battery of his ex-girlfriend in March.
-Time magazine wrote: "The Beaver is a somber, sad domestic drama featuring an alcoholic in acute crisis.
+Time wrote: "The Beaver is a somber, sad domestic drama featuring an alcoholic in acute crisis.
 Sound familiar, almost like a documentary?
 It’s hard to separate Gibson’s true-life story from what’s happening onscreen."